amurrell/LEMP-setup-guide/README.md

 ./install
 ```

+---

+### During & After The Script

+- You'll get prompted for your ssh public key (to setup authorized keys for easier ssh access)

+- You'll get prompted to setup mariadb password, just use "password" for now.
+After everything is installed, you can run `sudo mysql_secure_installation* and follow prompts to remove test databases, anonymous users, and change the root password to something more secure.

+- If you choose to **skip setting up a site**, you can always run the setup-site script later from `/var/www/LEMP-setup-guide/scripts/`.
+You can setup multiple sites using this script, one per run.

+---

 ## Use SimpleDocker to test script

 [SimpleDocker](https://github.com/amurrell/SimpleDocker) is just an ubuntu 16.04 Docker Container that you can use to test the scripts in the scripts folder.